BountyHunter1999/video_to_mp3/README.md

 - `SHOW DATABASES` to see the available databases
 - `SHOW TABLES` to see the available tables
 - `SELECT * FROM user` to see the available user in the table user

+## Need to fix

+- the auth/server is using root fix it to use the auth_user and fix the privileges